Historic Rail to Trail though Idaho and Montana

 The Employee Experience

 Every day is an adventure on the Route of the Hiawatha!
-This is a dynamic and fast-paced environment with guest service at the four-front of our operations.
-Surrounded by the beautiful Bitterroot Mountains and lacking the modern convivence of cell service our staff are a resource for all guests as we ride the trail to aid out visitors.
+This is a dynamic and fast-paced environment with guest service at the forefront of our operations.
+Surrounded by the beautiful Bitterroot Mountains and lacking the modern convivence of cell service our staff are a resource for all guests as we ride the trail to aid our visitors.

 Our staff needs to be outgoing, resourceful, problem-solvers and outdoor-oriented as most are expected to spend the majority of the day outside.

 Room and Board

 Housing is available for those who qualify.
 This shared dorm-style conversion does have a full kitchen, Wifi, Cable TV, and washer and dryer on the property.
 Rooms are shared with shared bathrooms.
 Day rates and Monthly rates are available.
 Housing is on the Idaho side in Mullan, ID or Osburn, ID.